Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification

 \subsection{Classification Accuracy}

-The fine-tuned model achieves approximately \textbf{86\% top-1 accuracy} on the held-out test set across 394 font classes.
+The best-performing configuration (LoRA $r{=}8$) achieves \textbf{99.0\% top-1 accuracy} on the held-out test set across 394 font classes (Table~\ref{tab:severity}).
+LoRA $r{=}8$ achieved a peak validation accuracy of 99.0\% at epoch 99 after full 100-epoch training, marginally outperforming $r{=}16$ which peaked at 98.9\%.
+At a fixed 50-epoch budget (Table~\ref{tab:baselines}), the two configurations perform identically at 98.7\%.
+Wilson score 95\% confidence intervals (Table~\ref{tab:baselines}) confirm that the differences between LoRA ranks are not statistically significant, suggesting rank has minimal impact beyond $r{=}4$ for this task.
 Given the fine-grained nature of the task---many classes differ only in weight (e.g., Roboto-300 vs.\ Roboto-400) or subtle stylistic features---this represents strong performance.